softwaresaved/esrc-software-study/Src/ESRC.md

 ### All projects

-The expenditure of the awards over the whole time period by region ordered by the total award given:
+The expenditure of the awards over the whole time period by region ordered by the total award given is shown in the table below.

 | Region                   | Number of Awards | Total Awarded (£) | Average Award (£) |
 |:-------------------------|-----------------:|------------------:|------------------:|